Skip to content

 When the vertical is elevated, or when the “ground” system is minimal, the coax shield often tries to become the return path.

-• Provide elevated radials/counterpoise wires at the feedpoint.
+• Provide elevated radials or counterpoise wires at the feedpoint.

 • Route coax down and away cleanly; burying is fine after choking.

-Vertical dipoles are balanced radiators and generally behave more like dipoles: use a current balun/choke at the feedpoint, then routing is mostly mechanical.
+Vertical dipoles are balanced radiators and generally behave more like dipoles: use a current balun or choke at the feedpoint, then routing is mostly mechanical.

 Ground, Mast, or Conduit?

 Fine mechanically if you protect it from UV, abrasion, and lawn equipment.
-RF-wise, ground contact doesn’t automatically “fix” Common-mode & Stray return RF current.
+RF-wise, ground contact does not automatically fix common-mode / stray return RF current.

-Mechanically tidy and provides strain relief.
-RF-wise: on dipoles/vertical dipoles with a feedpoint choke it’s usually fine.
-On EFHW/OCF, if Common-mode & Stray return RF current is present, the mast can become part of the radiating system.
+Mechanically tidy and useful for strain relief.
+RF-wise: on dipoles and vertical dipoles with a feedpoint choke it is usually fine.
+On EFHW or OCF installations, if common-mode / stray return RF current is present, the mast can become part of the radiating system.

-Excellent mechanical protection and makes future replacement easy.
-On HF it won’t “hurt” coax operation.
-If the coax is radiating, conduit may change coupling slightly, but the real fix is still: choke + defined return path.
+Excellent mechanical protection and makes future replacement easier.
+On HF it will not hurt normal coax operation.
+If the coax is radiating, conduit may change coupling slightly, but the real fix is still: choke plus defined return path.

 Symptoms Your “Routing Problem” Is Actually an RF Problem

-If you see any of these, you’re dealing with Common-mode & Stray return RF current (not “bad coax”):
+If you see any of these, you are dealing with common-mode / stray return RF current, not bad coax:

 • SWR changes when you touch or move the coax.